gabbylinna/gabbylinna/README.md

 ## Studies
 - Bachelor in Linguistics
 - Master's Degree in Higher Education
-- Associete Degree in Computer Programming (graduating in December 2023)
+- Associate Degree in Computer Programming (graduating in December 2023)

 ## More about me
 - 🔭 I’m working as a translator and interpreter